Skip to content

 gh aw upgrade # Upgrade repository agent files and all workflows

-gh aw upgrade --no-fix # Update agent files only (skip codemods and compilation)
+gh aw upgrade --no-fix # Update agent files only (skip codemods)

 gh aw upgrade --push --no-fix # Update agent files and push